-If you are wondering what setting up a recruitment agency involves, keep reading to discover the answers to some of the most common questions asked by our clients.
+If you are wondering what setting up an agency and employment business involves, keep reading to discover the answers to some of the most common questions asked by our clients.

 Should I work on recruiting for a niche market?

 There are almost 28,000 recruitment businesses in the UK.
-To separate yourself from the competition, specialising in a niche market, preferably one that you have knowledge and experience of is a sensible idea.
+To separate yourself from the competition, specialising in a niche market, preferably in which you have prior knowledge and experience, is a sensible idea.